pulumi/pulumi-hugo/themes/default/content/docs/intro/console/accounts.md

 1. Select your profile picture.
 1. Select **Settings**.
 1. Navigate to **Access Tokens**.
-1. Use the trash can icon button of the token you would like to delete.
+1. Use the trash can icon to delete a token.

 ## Subscription